pip-services/pip-services-docs/content/en/python/kafka/queues/kafka_message_queue.md

 #### endListen
 Ends listening for incoming messages.
-When this method is call, [listen](#listen) unblocks the thread and execution continues.
+When this method is called, [listen](#listen) unblocks the thread and execution continues.

 > endListen(correlation_id: Optional[str])